melmel27/comakery/README.md

 | Issuer | Reg CF with > maximum value of tokens allowed | Forbidden | setMaxBalance() |
 | Any Address During Regulatory Freeze| Anyone | Forbidden | pause() |

-## Accredited Investors Can Trade With Other Investors In The Same Group (e.g. Reg S)
+## Investors Can Trade With Other Investors In The Same Group (e.g. Reg S)

 To allow trading in a group:
 * Call `setRestrictions(address, transferGroup, addressTimeLock, maxTokens)` for traders in the group